UnifeGi/UnifeGi/README.md

 ### (❁´◡`❁)       Hi there 👋         (●'◡'●)
 Currently working for my README.md file

 Hi and welcome to my GitHub profile! while I'm not sure what to type but like to say hi!

-I do somewhat know the basics of the HTML and that's it 👽
+I do know somewhat the basics of the HTML but that's it 👽

 <!--